qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoroverlay.rst

 ..........

 ``Input layer`` [vector: any]
-  Input layer.
+  Layer to extract (parts of) features from.

-``Intersection layer`` [vector: any]
+``Overlay layer`` [vector: any]
-  Layer containing the intersecting features.
+  Layer containing the overlapping features to compare to.

 ``Input fields to keep`` [tablefield: any] [list] Optional

-  Choose here the field(s) of the input layer to be kept.
+  Field(s) of the input layer to keep in the output.
 If no fields are chosen all fields are taken.

-``Intersect fields to keep`` [tablefield: any] [list] Optional
+``Overlay fields to keep`` [tablefield: any] [list] Optional

-  Choose here the field(s) of the intersection layer to be kept.
+  Field(s) of the overlay layer to keep in the output.
 If no fields are chosen all fields are taken.

 Output
 ......

 ``Intersection`` [vector: any]
-  Layer containing the intersected features.
+  Layer containing (parts of) features from the input layer overlapping the overlay layer.

 See also
 ........